Amin7410/Amin7410/README.md

 I have an open and adaptable mindset and feel comfortable working across different environments and approaches.

-I’m especially interested in forward-looking ideas with long-term technological potential.
+I have a strong passion for science in general and technology in particular, and I’m especially interested in forward-looking ideas with long-term technological potential.

 I see GitHub as a place to document my learning process, experiments, and growth.